-Victoria Pinoncely joined Centre for London as Research Manager in September 2017 and manages research on a wide range of policy issues.
+Victoria Pinoncely was Research Manager at Centre for London from September 2017 to November 2018.
+She managed research on a wide range of policy issues.

 Prior to joining Centre for London, Victoria worked in policy and research at the Royal Town Planning Institute, where she authored reports on the role of places in contributing positively to social issues such as public health, ageing and poverty.
 Previously, she was consultant in infrastructure, economics and planning at AECOM, working on projects including High Speed 2 and the Olympic Park legacy.
 Victoria started her career as a researcher for LSE Cities, where her work focused on the impact of urban living on health and wellbeing.